meekrosoft/fff/README.md

 DEFINE_FAKE_VOID_FUNC_VARARG(void_function_vargs, const char *, int, ...);

 ```

 ## Specifying GCC Function Attributes

 You can specify GCC function attributes for your fakes using the `FFF_GCC_FUNCTION_ATTRIBUTES` directive.

 ### Weak Functions

 One usful attribute is the _weak_ attribute that marks a function such that it can be overridden by a non-weak variant at link time.
-Using weak functions in combination with FFF can help simplify your testing approach.
+Using weak functions in combination with fff can help simplify your testing approach.

 For example:
 * Define a library of fake functions, e.g. libfake.a.